Flagstar Financial, Inc. - Consensus 'hold' rating and 7.0% Upside Potential

-Flagstar Financial, Inc. with ticker code (NYCB) have now 14 analysts in total covering the stock.
-The consensus rating is pointing to ‘hold’.
-The range between the high target price and low target price is between $14.00 and $10.50 with the average target price sitting at $12.30.
+Flagstar Financial, Inc. which can be found using ticker (NYCB) now have 14 confirmed analysts covering the stock with the consensus suggesting a rating of ‘hold’.
+The target price High/Low ranges between $14.00 and $10.50 with the average target price sitting at $12.30.
 Given that the stocks previous close was at $11.50 this would indicate that there is a potential upside of 7.0%.
-There is a 50 day moving average of $11.13 and the 200 day moving average is $10.58.
-The total market capitalization for the company now stands at 4.38B.
+It’s also worth noting that there is a 50 day moving average of $11.13 and the 200 moving average now moves to $10.58.
+The company has a market cap of 4.38B.
 The current share price for the company is: $10.55 USD

 The potential market cap would be $4,685,735,304 based on the market consensus.